 Appeals must be submitted no more than ten (10) Business Days after the termination of the first level of appeal, as determined by the status shown on the MIS.
 If a Filing Entity does not submit an appeal within this 10 Business Day period, the Filing Entity loses their right to appeal.

-Appeal at this level is determined by [undetermined party—possibly IMM or ERCOT’s unaffiliated members of BoD].
-The [undetermined party] will make a decision at [undetermined place/time—next board meeting? a meeting with ERCOT and the Filing Entity within 60 days?].
+Appeal at this level is determined by ERCOT’s unaffiliated members of the BOD.
+ERCOT’s unaffiliated members of the BOD will make a decision at [undetermined place/time—next board meeting? a meeting with ERCOT and the Filing Entity within 60 days?].

-To aid [undetermined party] in making their decision, they will receive the position papers and meeting notes from the first level of appeal.
-Additionally, representatives of ERCOT and the Filing Entity must attend the [undetermined place/meeting] to answer any questions that they [undetermined party] may have.
+To aid the BOD in making their decision, they will receive the position papers and meeting notes from the first level of appeal.
+Additionally, representatives of ERCOT and the Filing Entity must attend the BOD to answer any questions that they may have.

-If the [undetermined party] approves the inclusion of any additional costs or amounts, ERCOT will update the Filing Entity’s Verifiable Costs to the extent approved.
-The inclusion of these costs will take effect not more than three (3) Business Days after approval by the [undetermined party].
+If the BOD approves the inclusion of any additional costs or amounts, ERCOT will update the Filing Entity’s Verifiable Costs to the extent approved.
+The inclusion of these costs will take effect at the next monthly verifiable cost update after approval by the BOD.

-If [undetermined party] denies inclusion of the appealed costs or amounts, ERCOT’s the rescission or rejection stands.
+If the BOD denies inclusion of the appealed costs or amounts, ERCOT’s rescission or rejection stands.